 Retirement Programs.

-The Employer shall make available to eligible faculty such annuity or retirement programs authorized by law, State Board Policy 2.70.01 and WAC 131-16-010 through WAC 131-16060, as now or hereafter amended.
+The Employer shall make available to eligible faculty such annuity or retirement programs authorized by law, State Board Policy 2.70.01 and RCW 28B.10.400, as now or hereafter amended.

 Early Retirement shall be in accordance with Appendix B.

-Early Notification – Retirement: To provide for an effective search for replacement faculty, the College will provide a one-time payment to a faculty member who is placed on the full-time faculty salary schedule who provides a signed declaration of retirement prior to October 1 of their current contract year.
+Early Retirement Notification: To provide for an effective search for replacement faculty, the College will provide a one-time payment to a faculty member who is placed on the full-time faculty salary schedule who provides a signed declaration of retirement prior to October 1 of their current contract year.
 A signed, written agreement, upon acceptance by the institution, will verify the faculty member’s current contract.
 The payment of a stipend in the amount of $2,500.00 will be made to the employee in a lump sum in their final paycheck.

-Insurance Programs.
+Retirement Contributions and Deductions.